-The Davinci IQ has a hefty sized bowl capable of consuming 0.3-0.5g of cannabis.
+The Davinci IQ has a hefty sized bowl capable of consuming 0.3-0.5g of dry herb.
 The large bowl comes in handy when I’m on the go and packing frequent bowls would be inconvenient.
 However, not every situation requires half a gram of weed.
-Davinci thought of this, and created the Glass Spacers.
+Davinci thought of this and created the Glass Spacers.

 What is the Davinci IQ Glass Spacer?

-Davinci IQ Glass Spacers were specifically designed to reduce the size of the IQ by 50% and 75%, without sacrificing performance or taste.
+These glass spacers were specifically designed to reduce the size of the Davinci IQ by 50% and 75%, without sacrificing performance or taste.
 The spacers are sold as a set of 2, one 6mm spacer and one 10mm spacer.
 I purchased my spacers directly through Davinci for $10.99.

 How Much Weed Do Glass Spacers Save?

 Although the IQ can hold up to half a gram of weed in a single bowl, I prefer packing my weed less tight for maximum airflow and flavor.
 Here’s a breakdown of how much weed I normally pack in my IQ vs how much I packed using the spacers:

 The glass spacers are cylindrical pieces of glass that fit perfectly into the bowl of the IQ.
 The spacers from Davinci are ported in order to have a minimal impact on airflow resistance.
 The pearl spacer isn’t ported, resulting in increased draw resistance.

 According to the tutorial on Davinci’s website the spacers could be loaded two ways: weed first then the spacers, or spacers first then the weed.
 I tried both methods and here was my experience: